RocketChat/EmbeddedChat/packages/react/docs/authentication.md

-<h1>Embedded Chat: A staple in excellent customer service</h1>
+# Embedded Chat: A staple in excellent customer service

 An easy-to-use, full-stack component (React.js + backend behaviors) for embedding Rocket.Chat into your web app.

 ![ec-demo-image](https://github.com/RocketChat/EmbeddedChat/assets/78961432/b85c7b8a-65e2-4a90-a843-f4072c942ac0)

-## Authentication
+## Authentication Guide

+### Various methods for enabling login functionality

-The `EmbeddedChat` component offers three distinct authentication modes to cater to different requirements for accessing RocketChat.
+The `EmbeddedChat` component offers three distinct authentication modes to cater to different requirements for accessing Rocket.Chat.
 Below is a detailed guide on how to implement each authentication flow.

-### 1. Token Authentication Flow
+#### 1. Token Authentication Flow

 Token authentication allows users to authenticate using a service-specific access token or personal access token (resume-token).
 This method is typically used for automatic user login without requiring login credentials or for managing the authentication process internally.
 The two ways to use token authentication are:

-#### a.
+##### a.
 Using `accessToken` and `expiresIn`:

 ```javascript
 auth: {